Loading...

 Realistic perspective

-It's not about working harder, but dealing smarter with your scarce mental capacity.
+It's not about working harder, it's about managing your scarce mental capacity more effectively.
 By minimizing the extrinsic load, you create space to focus on the task itself (intrinsic load) and the associated learning process (germane load).
-Reflect from a realistic perspective: you don't have to do it perfectly, but you can learn to deal with it better.
+Remember: it's not about perfection, but about learning to manage your mental energy better.

 quote